Geodan/i3dm.export/README.md

 # i3dm.export

-Tool for exporting i3dm's from PostGIS table.
+Console tool for exporting instanced 3D Tiles (i3dm's) and tileset.json from PostGIS table.
+The input table contains instance information like location (4326), scale, rotation and instance attributes.
+The used 3D model (glTF - glb) for visualizing the instances is one of input parameters.

 This tool is intended to be used in combination with 3D Tiles support in MapBox GL JS (https://github.com/Geodan/mapbox-3dtiles)

 ## Input database table

 Input database table contains following columns:

-. id

 . geom - geometry with PointZ (4326) for i3dm positions

-. scale - double
+. scale - double (not supported yet)

-. rotation - double with horizontal rotation angle (0 - 360 degreees)
+. rotation - double with horizontal rotation angle (0 - 360 degrees) (not supported yet)

-. properties (json)
+. properties (json) (not supported yet)

 See [testdata/create_testdata.sql](testdata/create_testdata.sql) for script creating sample table.